synnaxlabs/synnax/docs/tech/typescript/build.md

 Synnax front end software: [vite](https://vitejs.dev/).
 Vite is the underlying engine that turbo uses to build our packages.
 You'll never need to run vite directly, but it's important to know that it's there.

+## Generating Libraries with Multiple Entrypoints

+Make sure your `tsconfig.json` has 'composite' set to true.
+This is necessary for building libraries with multiple entrypoints.